Underwater panther: Purported encounters

 There are a few stories of encounters with this great beast.
 A Jesuit missionary named Claude Dablon told a story about four Ojibwe people who embarked on a journey to the home of Mishipeshu to take some copper back to their home, and use it to heat water.
 The very second they pushed off and backed into the water with their canoe, the eerie voice of the water panther surrounded them.
-The water panther came growling after them, vigorously accusing them of stealing the playthings of his children.
+The water panther came growling after them, vigorously accusing them of stealing the playthings of her children.
 All four of the people died on the way back to their village, the last one surviving just long enough to tell the tale of what had happened in his final moments before he died.

-Depictions in art
+Iconography

 The underwater panther is well represented in pictograms.
 Historical Anishnaabe twined and quilled men's bags often feature an underwater panther on one panel and the Thunderbird on the other.

+The Alligator Effigy Mound (cf. fig. right) in Granville, Ohio has been hypothesized as depicting an underwater panther by archaeologist Brad Lepper (2003).
+Lepper posits that early European settlers, when learning from Native Americans that the mound represented a fierce creature that lived in the water and ate people, mistakenly assumed that the Native Americans were referring to an alligator.

+Late 18th and 19th century dragon motif side plates were attached to muskets manufactured at York Factory in Canada, and these dragons were evidently associated with the water panther or "mishipizheu" by the natives.

-Norval Morrisseau (Ojibwe) painted underwater panthers in his Woodlands style artworks, contemporary paintings based on Ojibwe oral history and cosmology.
-The emblem has been embellished, and appears as a decorative motif on muskets.
+Modern-day artist Norval Morrisseau (Ojibwe) has painted underwater panthers in his Woodlands style artworks, contemporary paintings based on Ojibwe oral history and cosmology.
+In the crayon drawing of his early years, he has represented the michipichou naturalistically, giving it brown color and giving lifelike details to its whiskers and horns, bound by the conventions of popular illustrations, but in the early 1960s, he produced Untitled (michipichou) and Water Spirit, which drew from ancient rock art, and rendered in bold strokes.

 The Canadian Museum of History includes an underwater panther in its coat of arms.

-In 2003, archaeologist Brad Lepper suggested that the Alligator Effigy Mound in Granville, Ohio, represents the underwater panther.
-Lepper posits that early European settlers, when learning from Native Americans that the mound represented a fierce creature that lived in the water and ate people, mistakenly assumed that the Native Americans were referring to an alligator.

-In popular culture

-The Grimm episode "Mishipeshu" involves the possession of a young Native American by an underwater panther.
+Other Native Cultures

+The title of Underwater Panther was ported over onto a wide range of other similar mythological creatures and deities believed in by several Native cultures in the Eastern US.